Atomix (video game): Development

 Amiga Format reviewed a pre-release version in its May, 1990 issue.
 It was almost a complete version of the game although it lacked sound.

 Initially the game was released for Amiga, Atari ST and the IBM PC; as of May 1990, the C64 version was not yet planned, and was only released a few months later.
 A ZX Spectrum version was also planned.
 It was to be distributed by U.S. Gold, but was never released.

-The game was published for Enterprise 128 in 2006, this version was written by Zoltán Povázsay from Hungary.
+The game was published for Enterprise 128 in 2006, and this version was written by Zoltán Povázsay from Hungary.

 A clone for the Atari Jaguar called Atomic has been released in 2006, written by Sébastien Briais (AKA Seb from the Removers).
 A second version called Atomic Reloaded has been released in 2009.

 Reception

 Atomix received warm reactions from reviewers.
-They stated it was highly enjoyable and addictive despite its high difficulty level.
+They stated that it was highly enjoyable and addictive despite its high difficulty level.
 Reviewers also pointed out the possible educational application of the game.

 However, certain reviewers criticized the game for its repetitiveness and stated that it lacked replayability.
 Some reviewers also wrote about the game's unoriginality, noting similarities to earlier games, Xor and Leonardo.

 Graphics were generally considered adequate, though not spectacular; Zzap!64 called them "a bit dull and repetitive" and "simplistic, but slick and effective", while CU Amiga remarked that despite their simplicity, they "create a nice, tidy display".
 The soundtrack was found enjoyable, though the Commodore Format reviewer considered it annoyingly repetitive.

 Atomix has been the subject of scientific research in computational complexity theory.
 Like Sokoban, when generalized to puzzles of arbitrary sizes, the problem of determining whether an Atomix puzzle has a solution is PSPACE-complete.
 Some heuristic approaches have been considered.

 Legacy

-Several open source clones of Atomix exist : Atomiks, GNOME Atomix, KAtomic and WAtomic.
+Several open source clones of Atomix exist: Atomiks, GNOME Atomix, KAtomic and WAtomic.